milexm/aws-client-auth/README.md

 The following is an example:

 		// Instantiate the AuthenticateAwsServiceClient class.
-		AuthenticateAwsServiceClient authClient = new AuthenticateAwsServiceClient();
+		AuthenticateAwsServiceClient authClient =
+		new AuthenticateAwsServiceClient();

 		// Get the authenticated client.
-		ec2Client = authClient.getAuthenticatedEC2Client(currentRegion);
+		ec2Client = authClient.getAuthenticatedS3Client(currentRegion);

-**Note**.When you build your client application, assure that you add this application program in your client application program path.
+<div style="background-color:lightblue">When you build your client application, assure that you add this <b>aws-client-auth</b> program in your client application program path.</div>

 ### References
 - [Set up AWS Credentials for Development](http://docs.aws.amazon.com/java-sdk/latest/developer-guide/setup-credentials.html)